Chevrolet Check Coolant Level & Add Coolant

 - Low Engine Coolant Message

-- A/C turns off due to engine overheating
+- The A/C turns off due to the engine overheating.

 What You Need